alexarje/sensing/book/week1.md

 Sound and music are fundamental to human experience, serving as both a medium of communication and a form of artistic expression. *Sound* is a physical phenomenon characterized by vibrations that travel through a medium, while *music* is an organized arrangement of sounds that evoke emotional, cognitive, and cultural responses.
 Humans *sense* sound through our auditory system, but as we will discuss throughout the course, also through our bodies.
 Exactly how we "sense" music is still one of the core questions of both musicology at large and music psychology more specifically.
 It is also of interest in music technology.

-Research in music psychology highlights how humans perceive and process sound, exploring topics such as pitch, rhythm, timbre, and harmony {cite}`godoy_motor_2003`.
-Technological advancements, such as digital audio workstations and sound synthesis, have expanded the boundaries of music creation and analysis, enabling new forms of artistic exploration {cite}`leman_embodied_2008`.
+Research in music psychology highlights how humans perceive and process sound, exploring topics such as pitch, rhythm, timbre, and harmony.
+Technological advancements, such as digital audio workstations and sound synthesis, have expanded the boundaries of music creation and analysis, enabling new forms of artistic exploration.

 ## An interdisciplinary approach